 For this project, the MHAC and CCS collected, consolidated, and disseminated data from county boards on support services for individuals with mental illnesses that are not reimbursable by Medicaid.
 Prior to this report no such analysis or collection of data existed.
 Our hope is that this data will answer questions, raise new issues, and improve Ohio's continuum of care for individuals with behavioral health disorders in Ohio.

 By the Numbers 3: Developing a Common Understanding for the Future of Behavioral Health Care, Analysis of Alcohol and Other Drug Treatment in Ohio focuses on the demographic characteristics of clients in treatment, the types of services they received, and spending related to alcohol and other drug addictions at the state and local levels from 2007-2012.
 The report was officially released on Monday, July 27, 2015.

-By the Numbers 4: Developing a Common Understanding for the Future of Behavioral Health Care, Landscape and Analysis of the Intersection between the Behavioral Health and Criminal Justice Systems, was created in collaboration was released in five installments throughout the summer of 2018.
+By the Numbers 4: Developing a Common Understanding for the Future of Behavioral Health Care, Landscape and Analysis of the Intersection between the Behavioral Health and Criminal Justice Systems, was created in collaboration with CCS and released in five installments throughout the summer of 2018.
 This report examines the current state of services for adults with mental health and substance use disorders involved with the criminal justice system.